 The second component of the Restoration Planning phase is restoration selection.
-Considering the nature and extent of exposure and/or injuries to natural resources caused by the Incident, the Trustees developed a plan for restoring the injured resources and their services, set forth in this Draft DARP/EA.
+Considering the nature and extent of exposure and/or injuries to natural resources caused by the Incident, the Trustees developed a plan for restoring the injured resources and their services, set forth in this Final DARP/EA.
 The Trustees identified a reasonable range of restoration alternatives and evaluated those alternatives to determine the preferred restoration actions among them.
 As a part of this process, the Trustees considered the extent to which the potential restoration alternatives provide benefits to more than one natural resource and/or service, as well as the cost-effectiveness of the alternatives.
-In finalizing the preferred restoration alternative, the Trustees are now requesting public review of this Draft DARP/EA and will consider all public comments prior to finalization.
+Prior to selecting their preferred restoration alternative, the Trustees requested public review of the Draft DARP/EA (see section 1.5).